Sriraksha05/Emotion_Detection_project/README.md

-This project is created using Flask application,MLP classifier,Librosa libraries and many more.
+This project is done using Flask application,MLP classifier,Librosa libraries and many more.